 SB 199 prevents the PSC from doing its job of protecting consumers.

 Passed the Senate Energy Committee on an 8-5 vote.
 Passed the Senate Floor on a 31-19 vote.
-Awaits a vote in the House Federal Relations, Energy, and Technology Committee.
+Tabled in the House Federal Relations, Energy, and Technology Committee.